-The Fiscal Year 2021/2022 is \$124,800 less than the previous fiscal year due to the additional LTF planning funds received offset by the CTP in coordination with the CMP update, and expanded participation in local planning efforts to encourage robust linkages between transportation, housing, and land use.
+The Fiscal Year 2021/2022 budget is \$127,100 less than the previous fiscal year due to additional LTF planning funds received, offset by the coordinated CTP and CMP updates, and participation in local planning efforts to connect transportation, housing, and land use.

 - 1. Review and comment on plans and projects of regional significance. - 2.
 Participate in regional planning efforts by SCAG, VCOG and other entities. - 3.
 Continue to coordinate with local agencies on their General Plan Updates. - 4.
 Update the CTP/CMP, including public engagement and contract oversight. - 5.
 Conduct traffic model runs in support of the CTP/CMP. - 6.
 Develop a VMT Adaptive Mitigation Program with VCOG. - 7.
-Participate in Southern California Freight Working Group and coordinate with freight movement entities to ensure awareness of programs and funding opportunities.
+Participate in Southern California Freight Working Group and coordinate with freight movement entities to ensure awareness of programs and funding opportunities. - 8.
+Update, print, and publish countywide Bike Map.